sebastienrousseau/frontmatter-gen/README.md

 alt="FrontMatter Gen logo" height="66" align="right" />
 <!-- markdownlint-enable MD033 MD041 -->

 A high-performance Rust library for parsing and serialising frontmatter in YAML, TOML, and JSON formats.
-Built for safety, efficiency, and ease of use.
+Engineered for safety, efficiency, and ease of use.

 <!-- markdownlint-disable MD033 MD041 -->
 <center>